Vlad-AL/Vlad-AL/README.md

 ## 💼 Experience

-* React & TypeScript development
+* Built responsive React applications using TypeScript
-* REST API integration
+* Integrated REST APIs and asynchronous data fetching
-* Commercial freelance experience
+* Developed commercial freelance projects
-* IT company internship
+* Completed internship in an IT company
-* Git Flow & Code Review
+* Worked with Git Flow and Code Reviews
-* Responsive web development
+* Focused on performance and user experience

 ---